aardappel/lobster/docs/source/philosophy.md

 -   A language that tries to be very efficient with memory, thanks to compile time reference counting, inline structs, and a very fast allocator.

+-   A language that is close in speed to the fastest languages (C++ and Rust) so you can use it for everything (see [some benchmarks](RESULTS.html))

+-   The belief that a language is part of an ecosystem.
+    Lobster is fast enough that you can write pretty much all code in it.
--   The belief that the ideal programming language is...
-TWO programming languages.
-Any larger project consists of a lot of high level and glue code that is infrequently executed and benefits from the simple and terse notation of a language like Lobster.
-However, any non trivial project (especially in games) also contains a few algorithms where complete control of memory layout and native code is desirable, and for that, there really is only one viable language, namely C++.
+    However, any non trivial project (especially in games) also contains some specialized libraries and a few algorithms where complete control of memory layout and native code is desirable, and for that, there really is only one viable language, namely C++.
 Having access to both languages in a single project gives the most options for creating a fast, high quality result in reasonable time.
-Importantly, past systems/engines have not realized this potential because they make C++ the dominant language that is responsible for all the glue code, thus reducing the utility of the scripting language and complicating the overall project.
-Lobster instead wants Lobster code to be the main program, and relegate C++ to implement small libraries of speed sensitive code.
+Importantly, past systems/engines have not realized this potential because they make C++ the dominant language that is responsible for all the glue code, thus reducing the utility of the "scripting" language and complicating the overall project.
+Lobster instead wants Lobster code to be the main program, and relegate C++ to implement small libraries of specialized code.

 -   An engine that adheres to *make simple things simple, and complex things possible*.
 It requires very little code to start drawing, yet the system